Custom Trip Plan

 Finland Custom Tour Packages

-Stretching the definition of "Eastern Europe," Finland is a something of a departure from our other destinations.
+Finland is our northern-most destination.
 One reason we include Finland in our lineup is that Helsinki is two hours by ferry from Tallinn.
 There are also affordable direct flights from several North American cities to Helsinki.
 This makes it a convenient starting point for a tour of the Baltic States.
 If timing allows we can arrange an airport pickup and a tour of Helsinki's main sights, then drop you off at the ferry to Tallinn.
 This is the ideal travel plan if you want to see the main sights and skip spending a night in Helsinki, but can feel rushed and doesn't allow for jet lag.

 Finland's best destinations